paluh/ansible-augeas/README.md

                                set "/files/etc/ssh/sshd_config/ForwardAgent" "yes"'

-__Be careful with ansible "authomatic type casting__.
-If you remove quoting (if you change `'no'` to `no` and `'yes'` to `yes`) ansible will convert this values to booleans.
+__It's better to use quotation all the time when defining values__.
+If you remove quotation (if you change `'no'` to `no` and `'yes'` to `yes`) from values they are going to be parsed as boolean values (`yes` and `no` are correct boolean values in yaml).
 As augeas is missing validation in case of this lens you are going to end up with unusable ssh configuration and you won't be able to login again to your host;-)

     - name: Improve ssh server security
       action: augeas command=set path=/files/etc/ssh/sshd_config/{{ item.path }} value={{ item.value }}